oracle-livelabs/developer/oracle-ai-for-sustainable-dev/setup-oci/setup-oci.md

 * You have an Oracle Cloud account with OCI and Tenancy administration privileges to create policies and compartments.

-    > **Note 1:**  Policies are only required if you cannot create or use a OCI resources.
+    > **Note:**  Policies are only required if you cannot create or use a OCI resources.
 If you are a tenancy administrator, you will have access to all the resources, and you can **optionally skip policy creations in this lab**.

-> **Note 2:**  Set up policies based only on the OCI Services that you want to use.
-For example, a policy on Anomaly Detection would not be required if you want to try a lab on OCI Speech AI.

-> **Note 3:**  If you have an existing Oracle database, it may be reused, and it is only necessary to follow the steps to create the user, tables, and functions/stored procedures, and expose as ORDS Rest endpoints.

 ## Task 1: Clone workshop source code

 1. Clone workshop code